EdJoPaTo/website-stalker-example/cloud/shelly/support/en-support-home.md

 **Please check before opening an order-related ticket** Campaign discounts are up to **40%**.
 Products marked with the **NEW** badge are excluded from the main campaign discount.
 An **8% discount for NEW products** is available only for Shelly VIP List customers through a coupon code in the VIP profile.

 * Discount vouchers, codes, and coupons cannot be combined with campaign-discounted products.
-* Orders of at least **€200** after discounts, excluding shipping fees, may receive one free gift product while stocks last.
+* Orders of at least **€200** after all discounts, excluding shipping fees and including VAT where applicable, may receive one free gift product while stocks last.
 * The free gift can be removed from the cart if it is not needed.
 * If an order is cancelled or returned and no longer meets the gift requirement, the gift must also be returned or may be charged at its regular price.
 * **Courier delays may occur during the campaign.** Delivery times may be longer than usual due to increased order volume.